zaga35/significanceapp/README.md

-# Self-service Significance Analysis App
+# Self-Service Significance Analysis App
 This is designed to help non-technical teams (e.g. HR, sales, marketing, comms.) identify statistically meaningful relationships in categorical and numerical data.

 It performs a Chi-squared significance test and either rejects or fails to reject the null hypothesis based on the p-value returned.